Dynamics of Global Emission Permit Prices and Regional Social Cost of Carbon under Noncooperation: Related Literature

-In the literature, ETSs have garnered attention as promising mechanisms for mitigating global emissions, along with carbon taxes, but there have been relatively limited attempts to comprehensively analyze ETSs as potential instruments for global climate policy.
-Among the most closely related studies are extended versions of the WITCH model \citep{Bosetti2006}: \citet{Massetti2012} analyze an ETS for Asia in particular, where emission quotas are defined according to specific climate objectives, while \citet{DeCian2012} study an ETS where countries can choose abatement and investment in innovation that lowers marginal abatement cost.
-As noted earlier, our solution mechanism differs from these studies and provides permit prices from a complete noncooperative dynamic optimization problem. \citet{carbone2009case} present another relevant study, constructing a computable general equilibrium model incorporating countries' endogenous participation in an ETS and allocation of emission permits, solving for the equilibrium permit price.
-However, that study examines the ETS in a static setting, missing the critical dynamic aspects of climate change and lacking a connection with emission abatement decisions. \citet{fischer2011emissions} develop a dynamic stochastic general equilibrium model to compare outcomes of emission cap and tax policies, albeit without consideration of emission trading between regions.
-Other strand of studies have analyzed the potential efficiency gains from integrating regional ETSs into a global ETS \citep{habla2018strategic,doda2019linking,holtsmark2020effects,holtsmark2021dynamics,mehling2018linking}.
+This paper also adds to the extensive literature on environmental economic policy, with a particular focus on carbon pricing.
+ETSs, alongside carbon taxes, have garnered attention as promising mechanisms for reducing global emissions.
+However, comprehensive analyses of ETSs as instruments for global climate policy remain relatively limited.
+Among the most closely related studies are extensions of the WITCH model \citep{Bosetti2006} that incorporate an ETS, including the analyses of regional ETSs for Asian countries \citep{massetti2012}, endogenous technological change \citep{DeCian2012}, and banking of emission permits \citep{bosetti2009}.
+The WITCH model considers alternative emission permit allocation schemes in which permits are distributed according to population or current emission shares, whereas our study applies emission caps consistent with the Paris Agreement and the Glasgow Climate Pact.
+In addition, our study departs from previous WITCH analyses by examining regional SCCs and their economic policy implications under an ETS, which were not explored in earlier studies. \citet{carbone2009case} present another relevant study, constructing a computable general equilibrium model incorporating countries' endogenous participation in an ETS and allocation of emission permits, and solving for the equilibrium permit price.
+Yet, \citet{carbone2009case} examine the ETS in a static setting, missing the crucial dynamic aspects of climate change and its connection with emission abatement decisions. \citet{fischer2011emissions} develop a dynamic stochastic general equilibrium model to compare outcomes of emission caps and tax policies, but they do not allow for emission trading between regions.
+Another group of studies examines the potential efficiency gains from integrating regional ETSs into a global system \citep{habla2018strategic,doda2019linking,holtsmark2020effects,holtsmark2021dynamics,mehling2018linking}.
+Some studies highlight that differentiated emission pricing under ETSs based on location-specific damages can be welfare improving \citep{muller2009efficient,holland2015optimal,fowlie2019market}.